-For more information on the separate receivable system, see section 1.448-2T of the Income Tax Regulations.
-For more information on the periodic system, see Notice 88-51, 1988-1 C.B.
-535.
+For more information on the separate receivable system, see section 1.448-2T of the regulations.
+For more information on the periodic system, see Notice 88-51 in Cumulative Bulletin 1988-1.

 Where To Deduct

 Use the following guide to find where to deduct your business bad debts.